A superunitary Fock model of the exceptional Lie supergroup $\mathbb{D}(2,1;\alpha)$: Introduction

 \section{Introduction}

 The main result of this paper is the construction of a Fock model of the minimal representation of the Lie supergroup $\ds D(2,1,\alpha)$.
 We do this by integrating to group level the representation of the Lie superalgebra $D(2,1,\alpha)$ considered in \cite{BC3}.
 In that sense, this paper can be seen as a sequel to \cite{BC3}.
+We also show that this Fock model is superunitary in the sense of \cite{dGM}.

 Minimal representations of Lie groups have a long tradition and can be constructed in many settings \cite{BrylinskiKonstant, DvorskySahi, GanSavin, HKM, KM, Torasso, VergneRossi}.
 In the philosophy of the orbit method, minimal representations correspond to the minimal nilpotent orbit of the coadjoint action of the Lie group on the dual Lie algebra.
 They are `small' infinite-dimensional representations, or more technically, they attain the smallest Gelfand--Kirillov dimension of all possible infinite-dimensional representations \cite{GanSavin}.
 This implies that there are a lot of symmetries in their realisations which leads to a rich representation theory.